Knee joint injections

 - Hyaluronic to lubricate the joint and control the pain of osteoarthritis

 - Platelet rich plasma (PRP) to treat pain and tendon thickening seen in professional athletes and physical laborers, as well as osteoarthritis, bursitis, and ligament injuries

 - Nerve blocks, most commonly a saphenous block, especially helpful to patients who have been treated with a knee replacement

 Who is a good candidate for knee joint injections?

 Patients with damage to the musculoskeletal tissues of the knee who have not responded to initial treatments such as physical therapy, over-the-counter pain relievers, hot and cold application, and rest may find relief of pain through knee injections.
-Knee injections may decrease pain, promote healing, and improve quality of life in patients whose mobility has been compromised by injury or chronic disease of the joint.
+Knee injections may decrease pain, promote healing, and improve the quality of life in patients whose mobility has been compromised by injury or chronic disease of the joint.

-Knee pain and inflammation may be caused by acute injury or chronic arthritis disease in the joint.
+Knee pain and inflammation may be caused by an acute injury or chronic arthritis disease in the joint.
 Osteoarthritis is the most common, causing inflammation and degradation of knee cartilage over a long period of time.
 Acute or chronic inflammation of the knee joint may also be diagnosed as tendinitis, injury to the tendons caused by a twisting motion.
 The meniscus, a pad of cartilage cushioning the bones of the knee joint, is also susceptible to injury.